mottaquikarim/pycontent/content/topics/lists.md

 print(pies)
 ```

-If you specify a range of index positions,
+If you specify a range of index positions, each item in the group gets added individually (sort of like `.extend()`).
+Here are a few examples...

-This removes everything from index position 1 onward and replaces it with the
+* This replaces everything from index position 1 onward with the three new elements passed.

 ```python
 pies = ['strawberry', 'banana cream', 'key lime']